 The proposition illustrates that, while boom times tend to make all cohorts growing up in such times more optimistic, the effect is particularly strong for the younger generations.
-This induce them to be overrepresented in the market for the risky asset.
+This induces them to be overrepresented in the market for the risky asset.
 The opposite holds during times of downturn.
-All cohorts of investors growing up during such times will be relatively pessimistic about future returns.
-However, the effect is particularly strong on the younger generation, and as a result they will be underrepresented in the stock market.